celery/celery/docs/userguide/calling.rst

         'interval_max': 0.2,
     })

 the maximum time spent retrying will be 0.4 seconds.
-It is set relatively short by default because a connection failure could lead to a retry pile effect if the broker connection is down: e.g. many web server processes waiting to retry blocking other incoming requests.
+It's set relatively short by default because a connection failure could lead to a retry pile effect if the broker connection is down: e.g. many web server processes waiting to retry blocking other incoming requests.